SarahRichards1928/knossos/_drafts/documentation.md

 *   There are many ways in **Knossos** to move through the dataset.
 They are listed here in priority order:
     *   You can use your left mouse button to either drag the dataset by clicking and pulling in one direction, or to recenter the view on the position you clicked (depending on the [Work Mode]() you chose)
     *   Use the arrow keys on your keyboard to move into the corresponding direction (depending on which slice viewport your mouse cursor is currently positioned).
-        *   Using the arrow keys while holding down SHIFT will move 10 planes.
+        *   Using the arrow keys while holding down `Shift` will move 10 planes.
     *   Use your mouse wheels to move perpendicularly to the viewport where your mouse cursor is currently positioned.
-    *   Using D and F on your keyboard will also move the dataset perpendicularly [Jump Frames] planes, [Jump Frames] can be defined under "Preferences" --> "Navigation Settings".
+    *   Using `D` and `F` on your keyboard will also move the dataset perpendicularly an amount of [Jump Frames] planes, [Jump Frames] can be defined under "Preferences" --> "Navigation Settings".
-        *   Using F/D while holding down SHIFT will perpendicularly move 10 planes.
+        *   Using F/D while holding down Shift will perpendicularly move 10 planes.
     *   Placing a node using your right mouse button will recenter the view on the node.
-(Adding one using CTRL + right mouse button won't do so).
+(Adding one using `Ctrl` + right mouse button won't do so).
     *   You can jump to the currently active node using S on your keyboard.
 See [here]() for further information.
     *   By entering a coordinate in the upper left coordinate fields you can jump to a desired location.
 See [here]() for further information.
     *   You can jump to a node previously marked as a branch point using J on your keyboard or using your [annotation window]().